Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 });

-7. Cases where you still should not choose C++/CLI
+7. When you should still not pick C++/CLI

-• The native side already exposes a clean C API
+• the other side already exposes a clean C API

-• in that case, P/Invoke is usually the more direct choice
+• in this case P/Invoke is the more natural choice.

-• The boundary is tiny and the types are simple
+• the boundary is small and the types are simple

-• You have very strict AOT or packaging constraints
+• you have strict AOT or distribution constraints

 • class-based APIs